 Once the new sign system has been in use for several years it will be reviewed, and amended where necessary.

 • What its layout or design should be

 • How it should be manufactured and erected

 The Manual is arranged in this general order, with the first parts concerned with the principles governing the use and design of traffic signs, followed by separate sections on each of the major sign groups giving detailed information on every sign.
-The final sections give advice on the siting, manufacture, installation and maintenance of traffic signs.
+The final sections advise on the siting, manufacture, installation, and maintenance of traffic signs.

-The Manual has been written with the aim of improving the standard of traffic signing in Bangladesh in the interests of easy, safe travel.
+The Manual has been written to improve the standard of traffic signing in Bangladesh in the interests of easy, safe travel.
 The adoption of a uniform set of signs will be a big step forward, but there must also be uniformity in their use and siting.
-The advice given in the Manual covers all types of roads and traffic situations, and should be followed by everyone involved in the signing of roads in Bangladesh.
+The advice given in the Manual covers all types of roads and traffic situations and should be followed by everyone involved in the signing of roads in Bangladesh.
 If further advice is needed contact the Bangladesh Road Transport Authority or the Road Safety Division of the Roads and Highways Department.

 The Bangladesh Police have practical experience of managing the traffic problems on our roads, and they are also responsible for enforcing the instructions given by the regulatory signs.
-Their advice and support will often be helpful in ensuring that new signs are as effective as possible.
+Their advice and support will often help ensure that new signs are as effective as possible.

 Bangladesh Road Transport Authority